-Conor has spent more than a decade in finance and finance technology, including as an investment banker at Morgan Stanley and ultimately leading teams of engineers in architecting, designing, and building next-generation investment systems at Bridgewater Associates, the world's largest hedge fund.
-Conor served as senior technologist and was responsible for the technology behind the firm's portfolio construction and risk control systems, which optimized investments across all the firm’s funds and dozens of separately managed accounts totaling more than $150 billion.
-While there, as the technical lead responsible for automating portfolio construction, management, analytics, and optimization, his work ranged from algorithm formulation (portfolio risk control, optimal position management, trade pacing, and risk optimization) and portfolio analysis on the investment side to solution architecture, implementation, and support on a wide array of platforms and technologies.
-The systems Conor built handled thousands of daily signals, all major products and asset classes, and thousands of trades per day in all major global markets.
-Conor graduated from MIT in Math and Computer Science.
+Conor has spent more than a decade in finance and financial technology, including as an investment banker at Morgan Stanley and ultimately leading teams of engineers in architecting, designing, and building next-generation investment systems at Bridgewater Associates, the world’s largest hedge fund.
+Conor served as a senior technologist and was responsible for the technology behind the firm’s automated portfolio construction and management, risk control systems, position management, trade pacing, and analytics, which optimized investments across all the firm’s funds and dozens of separately managed accounts totaling more than $150 billion.
+Conor graduated from MIT with a degree in Math and Computer Science.

 Phillip Wei has designed and built automated trading systems for some of the world's largest hedge funds, including Bridgewater Associates and Blue Mountain Capital.
 He was responsible for the first use of Linux and C++ at Bridgewater, working with a senior trading analyst to build the platform used to trade all equities and futures.
 His systems enabled Bridgewater to trade more than 100 times the volume it could handle on its previous platform, eventually totaling billions of dollars a day and supporting Bridgewater’s growth into the world’s largest hedge fund.
 He then developed and built out a quantitative trading platform at Blue Mountain Capital designed to execute many simultaneous strategies.
 Phillip went on to co-found Deliveroo, an international food delivery startup, which is now valued over US $1 Billion.
 Phillip holds a BSE in Computer Science from Princeton University.